microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

 version: horovod0.16.4-tf1.12.0-torch1.1.0-mxnet1.4.1-py3.5
 contributor: OpenPAI
 description: |
-  This is a distributed synthetic benchmark for Horovod with PyTorch backend running on OpenPAI.
+  This is a distributed synthetic benchmark for Horovod with the PyTorch backend running on OpenPAI.
   It runs [Horovod with Open MPI](https://github.com/horovod/horovod/blob/master/docs/mpirun.rst).
 parameters:
   model: resnet50